spectrocloud/librarium/docs/docs-content/clusters/public-cloud/azure/azure-disk-encryption.md

 ### Validate after Enablement

-Follow these steps to validate enablement of customer-managed key encryption on your Azure VM disks.
+Follow these steps to validate the enablement of customer-managed key encryption on your Azure VM disks.

 1. Log in to the [Azure Portal](https://portal.azure.com/).